microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/customsecurityattributedefinition-list-allowedvalues.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|CustomSecAttributeDefinition.ReadWrite.All, CustomSecAttributeAssignment.ReadWrite.All|

+The signed-in user must also be assigned one of the following [directory roles](/azure/active-directory/roles/permissions-reference):
++ Attribute Definition Reader
++ Attribute Definition Administrator
-The signed-in user must also be assigned the Attribute Definition Reader, Attribute Definition Administrator, or Attribute Assignment Administrator directory roles that permits them to list allowed values.
-By default, Global Administrator and other administrator roles do not have permissions to read, filter, define, manage, or assign custom security attributes.
++ Attribute Assignment Administrator
+By default, Global Administrator and other administrator roles do not have permissions to read, define, or assign custom security attributes.

 ## HTTP request